top1944/duckuments/docs/atoms_85_fall2017_projects/11_first_anti-instagram/preliminary-design-document-anti-instagram.md

 ### Resources required / dependencies / costs

 Costs:

 1. Computational cost
-    - If the processing is done online we have to take care that it doesn’t take too long.
+    - If the processing is done online we have to take care that it doesn't take too long.
 2. Cost of producing ground truth pictures
     - Will be determined when we have some examples done by hand.
 (Week of 20th of November)
 Resources:

 1. Functional Duckiebot
     - Getting sample data for ground truth pictures
     - Try out the algorithm in real conditions

 Dependencies:

 1. Ground truth images
 2. Lane pose estimator